 Tap Add account, then tap Work or school account.

 Enter the sign in information you use for your OneDrive for Business account, then tap Sign in.

-Note: To sign in to OneDrive for Business, your organization needs to have a qualifying SharePoint Online or Office 365 business subscription plan.
+Note: To sign in to OneDrive for Business, your organization needs to have a qualifying SharePoint Online or Office 365 business subscription plan, or your organization needs to have its own SharePoint Server deployment.
 You can't sign in with an account from an on-premises directory.

 If you have a problem signing in with your OneDrive for Business account, try using your phone's web browser to sign in at https://portal.office.com/onedrive, or contact your IT department.

 Your OneDrive app in Windows 10 lets you in to your personal OneDrive account and one or more OneDrive for Business accounts.

 Tap Menu at the top of the screen, and then tap the account you want to use.